SOFTS-Raw sugar gains as wider financial market jitters abate

 COFFEE

-* March robusta coffee LRCc1 rose 1.2% to $2,201 a tonne, recovering from a three-month low of $2,161 set on Monday as data showed rising exports from top producer Vietnam.
+* March robusta coffee LRCc1 rose $3, or 0.1%, to $2,178 a tonne, continuing to recover from a three-month low of $2,161 set on Monday as data showed rising exports from top producer Vietnam.

 * Dealers said arabica has been under pressure from worries over rising interest rates, which strengthen the dollar - making dollar-priced coffee expensive - and deter traders from buying by raising their borrowing costs.